Copy the code below and paste it in place of the code in the stylesheet in order to make these changes affect all your pages.

 stories from translators, interpreters, and other language professionals

-Gary Smith - Spanish to English, mercantile and labour law, environmental, economics
+Gary Smith - Spanish to English, business law & academic

 000_2041Gary Smith is an experienced proofreader and translator from Spanish and Catalan to English.
 He is a ProZ.com member, part of the Certified PRO Network (CPN), a trainer, an event organizer and a conference speaker.
 A British native, he has lived in Spain for over two decades, offering webinars and talks internationally and around Spain.
 He is also the author of Confessions of a Freelance Translator, Secrets To Success, a book offering practical, easily applicable tips to make a successful living out of freelance translation.